128technology/docs/docs/intro_installation_image.md

 	![Select Mode](/img/install_imagebased_1.png)

 3. In the Installer window, select 2 for the ZTP Install Mode.
-This is the default mode for image-based installation.
+This mode supports the image-based installation.
+OTP and Interactive modes are not supported for image-based install.

 	![Select Install Mode](/img/install_imagebased_2.png)